wisskirchenj/editor/README.md

 You need to `cd` there now from a MacOS terminal and just run above script.
 It is _not_ possible to run the application from within IDE, since the Run-terminals here are emulated and the JNA-calls won't work.

+## Usage

+Currently implemented control keys:

+> `CTRL-Q`: Quit the editor
+>
+> `Ctrl-W`: After a manual terminal resize adjust the running editor to the new dimensions (Internally it runs an stty-) command and uses its output to set new clipping dimensions).
+>
+> `BACKSPACE`: delete character in front of cursor (no surprise here :-)
+>
+> `Arrow-Keys`: navigate through the text buffer - viewport scrolls to center cursor position as soon as the boundary is touched or when jumping out of the viewport (similar and inspired by the behaviour of emacs)
+>
+> More to come up ...

 ## Project status

 Project is ongoing.